Advice Complexity of Adaptive Priority Algorithms: Hardness Results Using Templates

 The latter is the smaller ratio and thus the lower bound we can provide. \end{proof}

 The following theorem for maximization problems is proved analogously.

-\begin{theorem} Let $B$ be a maximization problem with an additive objective function.
-Let $\ALG$ be an adaptive priority algorithm with advice for $B$ in Model 1.
-Suppose that for each positive integer $j$, one can construct a pair of gadgets $(G_j^a, G_j^r)$ satisfying the conditions in Theorem~\ref{thm:template-minimization}.
-Then for any $\epsilon \in \EPSINT$, no adaptive priority algorithm reading fewer than $(1-H(\epsilon))n/s$ advice bits can achieve an approximation ratio smaller than
+\begin{theorem} Consider a collection of $k\geq 1$ gadget pattern pairs $\SETOF{(G_j^a, G_j^r)}{1\leq j\leq k}$ for a maximization problem~$B$, satisfying the conditions in Theorem~\ref{thm:template-minimization}.
+Let $s$ be the maximum number of input items in any gadget pattern in the collection.
+Then for any $\epsilon \in \EPSINT$, no adaptive priority algorithm using fewer than $(1-H(\epsilon))n/s$ advice bits can achieve an approximation ratio smaller than

-where $r=\min\SET{\frac{\OPT(G^a)}{\BAD(G^a)}, \frac{\OPT(G^r)}{\BAD(G^r)}}$. \end{theorem}
+where $\rho=\min\SET{\frac{\OPT(G^a)}{\BAD(G^a)}, \frac{\OPT(G^r)}{\BAD(G^r)}}$. \end{theorem}

 \begin{proof} The proof proceeds as for the minimization case in Theorem~\ref{thm:template-minimization} until the calculation of the lower bound of $\frac{\ALG(I)}{\OPT(I)}$.
 We continue from that point, using the inverse ratio to get values larger than one.